Maramjamaan/AI-Job-Market-EDA-Project/README.md

 ## License

 This project was built for educational and portfolio purposes.
-Add a license of your choice (e.g. MIT) if you plan to accept external contributions.